raymond1/Document-Compiling-CMS/README.md

 composer require raymond1/document-compiling-cms

-3)Optionally, copy the file generate_website.php into the base of the folder where you are going to put the files used to create your website.
+3)Copy the file generate_website.php into the base of the folder where you are going to put the files used to create your website.

 # Usage
 This is a console run php script and is activated using the following command: